pingcap/tispark/docs/datasource_api_userguide.md

 Using the connector, you can perform the following operations:
   - Populate a Spark DataFrame from a table in TiDB.
   - Write the contents of a Spark DataFrame to a table in TiDB.

-## Query Pushdown
-For optimal performance, you typically want to avoid reading lots of data or transferring large intermediate results between systems.

-Query pushdown leverages these performance efficiencies by enabling large and complex Spark logical plans (in parts) to be processed in TiKV.

-Pushdown is not possible in all situations.
-For example, Spark UDFs cannot be pushed down to TiKV.

 ## Transaction support for Write
 Since TiDB is a database that supports transaction, TiDB Spark Connector also support transaction, which means: